March 30, 2021 20 min read

 This picture illustrates a part of high speed PCB design developed by our engineers for a home automation system.
 Our team managed to meet all the challenges and achieved great results in the development of a tablet-style smart home head unit.

-As in every engineering process, there are certain rules and directions on how to design a high speed PCB.
+As in every engineering process, there are certain rules and directions on how to design a high speed PCB schematic and layout.
 Let us consider the key points and challenges which may arise at the same time.

 The higher the interface frequency, the higher the requirements of the length matching.
 As you know, there are two types of interfaces in PCB design and length tuning will be different for each of them.
 For a parallel interface, we tune only the lengths of the traces.
 The main challenge is that there are many traces with a lack of space for length tuning.
 For a serial interface, we unite signals into several differential pairs.